 In 2016, Beth was commissioned to set the poetry of Welsh Poet Laureate Gwyneth Lewis for four-part choral voices.
 Her voice has appeared in productions for stage, for Colorado and Oregon Public Television, and on various recordings.
 She has made guest appearances with the Chieftains and has opened for The Battle Field Band, Lunasa, and The Seamus Egan Project.
 Most recently, she has toured with fiddler Sandra Wong and acclaimed bouzouki player Roger Landes.

 Beth Gadbaw’s music can be heard on RTÉ’s Raidió na Gaeltachta and Radio 1, as well as on Colorado Public Radio, Folk Alley, Thunder on the Plains, and more.
-She performs as a solo artist, with high-energy traditional band Take Down the Door, with and ethereal Celtic harp and vocal duo Gadbaw & Krimmel.
+She performs as a solo artist, with high-energy traditional band Take Down the Door, and with ethereal Celtic harp and vocal duo Gadbaw & Krimmel.

 Doors open 6:15 p.m. $10 general, $5 members and students w/ ID, free for ages 12 and younger.
 No advance tickets; admission at the door.